 There are a variety of different ways to make delicious ribs with this rub.
 Try the rub on baby back ribs using any of the following cooking methods.

 • Oven Baked Ribs – cover baby back ribs in this dry rub, using 1 tablespoon per pound of meat.
 Wrap the ribs in foil, then place them meat side up on a baking sheet.
 Cook the ribs in a preheated 275°F oven for 2 1/2 hours.
-Open the foil to reveal the top meaty portion of the ribs, and brush the ribs with bbq sauce until they’re completely coated.
+Open the foil to reveal the top meaty side of the ribs, and brush the ribs with bbq sauce until they’re completely coated.
 Turn the oven from bake to broil on high.
-Place the ribs under the broiler and cook for 2-3 minutes, or until the bbq sauce starts to bubble.
+Place the ribs under the broiler and cook for 2-3 minutes, or until the barbecue sauce starts to bubble.

 • Grilled Ribs – cover baby back ribs in this dry rub, using 1 tablespoon per pound of meat.
 Preheat a grill to medium-low heat, around 300°F. When the grill is hot, place the ribs, meat side down, on the grill, cook for 1 hour, or until a meat thermometer inserted in the center of the ribs reaches 145°F. Flip the ribs and brush the meat-side generously with your favorite bbq sauce.
 Cook for an additional 5 minutes.
 Remove from the grill and rest for 5-10 minutes before slicing and serving.